wp-plugins/mailmunch/readme.txt

 = Analytics =

 Easily find out which pages, posts or optin forms are bringing in the most conversions.
 This will help influence your future decisions about content on your website and improve your lead generation strategy.

+= MailChimp Integration =

+> MailChimp integration allows you to painlessly add MailChimp sign up forms to your WordPress site.
+The MailChimp forms capture leads and sends it to specific MailChimp lists automatically.
+You can set it to single opt-in, or double opt-in.
+You can add MailChimp forms to posts, pages or sidebar, and also open it as a popup or top bar.
+Simply sign up and connect your MailChimp account into the plugin admin settings and it will pull in all your MailChimp lists.
+From there you can choose the lists you want to make forms for.

+Our improved signup plugin for MailChimp will proactively sign-up new subscribers to your MailChimp newsletter list.
+Our forms offer the same basic features that MailChimp's official plugin, but also much more.
+In addition to the form, analytics will help you track the number of form views and subscriptions.

+= Constant Contact Integration =

+> Constant Contact integration allows you to painlessly add Constant Contact sign up forms to your WordPress site.
+The Constant Contact forms capture leads and sends it to specific Constant Contact lists automatically.
+You can set it to single opt-in, or double opt-in.
+You can add Constant Contact forms to posts, pages or sidebar, and also open it as a popup or top bar.
+Simply sign up and connect your Constant Contact account into the plugin admin settings and it will pull in all your Constant Contact lists.
+From there you can choose the lists you want to make forms for.

+Our improved signup plugin for Constant Contact will proactively sign-up new subscribers to your newsletter list.
+Our forms offer the same basic features that Constant Contact's official plugin, but also much more.
+In addition to the Constant Contact form, analytics will help you track the number of form views and subscriptions.

 == Installation ==